Macedonia (Roman province): Late Antiquity

 When the Prefecture of Macedonia was divided between the Western and Eastern Empires in 379, the Macedonian provinces were included in Eastern Illyricum.
-With the permanent division of the Empire in 395, Macedonia passed to the East, which would evolve into the Byzantine Empire.
+With the permanent division of the Empire in 395, Macedonia passed to the Eastern Empire.

+Jewish communities were present in the Balkans during this period of administrative reform.
+Koine Greek-speaking Jews, part of the broader Hellenized diaspora, are attested in cities such as Stobi, Naissus, and Salona—all located within the reorganized provinces of Illyricum and Macedonia.
+These Jewish populations appear to have practiced Judaism aligned with Jerusalem-based traditions, independent from the Babylonian halakhic centers of the east.
+Archaeological evidence from Stobi, including a synagogue with Greek mosaic inscriptions, points to a well-integrated but culturally distinct Jewish presence.
+These communities were likely affected by the same urban reforms and diocesan realignments as other provincial groups, and their continued presence through Late Antiquity suggests a degree of local autonomy and adaptation within imperial religious frameworks.

 Economy

 The reign of Augustus (27 BC–14 AD) began a long period of peace, prosperity and wealth for Macedonia, although its importance in the economic standing of the Roman world diminished when compared to its neighbor, Asia Minor.

 The economy was greatly stimulated by the construction of the Via Egnatia during 130s and 120s BC, the installation of Roman merchants in the cities, and the founding of Roman colonies.
 The Imperial government brought, along with its roads and administrative system, an economic boom, which benefited both the Roman ruling class and the lower classes.
 With vast arable and rich pastures, the great ruling families amassed huge fortunes in the society based on slave labor.

 The improvement of the living conditions of the productive classes brought about an increase in the number artisans and craftspeople to the region.
 Stonemasons, miners, blacksmiths, etc. were employed in every kind of commercial activity and craft.
 Greek people were also widely employed as tutors, educators and doctors throughout the Roman world.

 The export economy was based essentially on agriculture and livestock, while iron, copper, and gold along with such products as timber, resin, pitch, hemp, flax, and fish were also exported.
-Another source of wealth was the kingdom's ports, such as Thessalonica, Cassandreia.
+Another source of wealth was the kingdom's ports, such as Thessalonica and Cassandreia.